ME/CFS - living with deep exhaustion no one can see.

 What they're looking for is something else.

 Space for questions that haven't had space anywhere else.
 Who am I now, after ME/CFS changed everything I thought I could do?
 What remains when you take away what I used to take for granted?
-What is worth spending my few spoons on?
+What is worth spending my limited energy on?

 These aren't questions a doctor can answer.
 They're identity questions.